What Stump Grinding Really Costs in Hampton Roads (2026)

 How much does stump grinding cost in Hampton Roads?

-Most stump grinding companies in Hampton Roads start at $200 for the smallest stumps.
+Most stump grinding companies in Hampton Roads start at call for pricing for the smallest stumps.
 The main cost driver is mobilization — getting a commercial grinder to your property.
 Multiple stumps in one visit are heavily discounted because the mobilization cost is spread across all of them.
 For a detailed pricing breakdown by stump size, see our Hampton Roads stump grinding cost guide.

 Is it cheaper to rent a stump grinder or hire someone?